agapecountry/hyhhub/SUBSCRIPTION_TIERS.md

 **What you gain:**
 - 2 Plaid bank connections
 - Manual account refresh capability
+- Debt payoff strategies (Avalanche, Snowball)

-**Good for:** Users who want to connect 1-2 bank accounts for basic tracking
+**Good for:** Users who want to connect 1-2 bank accounts for basic tracking and debt management

 ### Basic → Premium ($5/mo more)
 **What you gain:**